george-labs/george-backend-hiring/docs/assumptions.md

 # Assumptions per iteration

 ## Iteration 1
-I do not expect more than one line inputs in the Console
+I do not expect more than one line inputs in the Console I expect the users of the InputReader to be responsible for properly constructing an instance of the class